nilseuropa/ros2graph_explorer/README.md

   Services, Parameters).
 The menu anchors to your pointer.

 ### Node & Topic Overlays
+### Floating Overlays

+- You can open multiple overlays at once;
+- Drag the title bar to reposition an overlay anywhere on the canvas.
+Press `Esc` to close the active overlay stack.
+- Use the corner handle (small blue triangle, bottom right) to resize overlays.
+The width and height persist while the overlay stays open, so long message payloads are easier to read.
+- Click the × button in the title bar to close just that overlay.

 **Info (nodes/topics)** – Shows namespaces, endpoint counts, and recent metadata in a floating card.
 The overlay tracks the node even if you pan the view.